kkkrist/nnft/README.md

 - `INFURA_ID`
 - `INFURA_SECRET`

 (There's also the `ALLOW_LOGS` variable which can be filled with a comma-separated list of addresses log retrieval should be limited to.
-And if you want opensea.io to list the contract, you need `OWNER`.)
+And if opensea.io integration is desired, `OWNER` is required too.)

 ## Contract